Speak With A Probation Violations Attorney Near You

-If you’re on probation, whether supervised or unsupervised, you’ve been given conditions you must comply with as part of your sentence.
-For instance, in a DUI case you must complete community service as a condition of probation, or in domestic violence counseling for DV probation.
-If those conditions aren’t completed, or if the Court doesn’t get proof of you completing them, the District Attorney or the Probation Officer will likely move to revoke your probation by filing a Complaint and Report (C&R), because of the probation violation.
-When this happens, a copy of the C&R is mailed to you along with a court date.
-If, for whatever reason, you don’t receive the new date, and fail to appear, a warrant will be issued.
-Often times, when this happens, you’ve completed all of your requirements, but, for whatever reason, the Court didn’t receive proof of completion, and you end up in jail.
-It’s terribly important to keep your address updated with the court, and to make sure proof of everything you’ve done makes it to the Court file.
+If you’re on probation, whether supervised or unsupervised, you’re required to follow specific conditions as part of your sentence.
+For example, in a DUI case, one of the conditions might be to complete community service, or in the case of domestic violence probation, attending counseling.
+If these conditions aren’t met, or if the court does not receive proof of compliance, the District Attorney or Probation Officer may move to revoke your probation by filing a Complaint and Report (C&R) due to the probation violation.
+Once this happens, a copy of the C&R, along with a court date, will be mailed to you.
+If, for any reason, you do not receive this notice and fail to appear, a warrant will likely be issued.
+Often, this situation arises when you’ve completed all your requirements, but the court has not received the necessary proof of completion, which could result in you being sent to jail.
+It is crucial to keep your address updated with the court and ensure that all proof of completion is submitted and included in your court file.

 For revocation hearings in Colorado Springs, you are generally given two appearances.
 The first is called the “advisement”, and this is a date where the Judge tells you how you’re alleged to have violated your probation.
 You have a right to have a hearing on whether or not you did in fact violate your probation, and if it’s proven by a “preponderance of the evidence” that you failed to comply, then the Judge will revoke your probation.